HPE-Haven-OnDemand/havenondemand-ios-swift/README.md

 ----
 ## Integrate HODClient into iOS Swift project from  Cocoapods
-1. Follow instruction from this page https://guides.cocoapods.org/using/using-cocoapods.html
+1. Follow instructions from this page to install and initialize CocoaPods: https://guides.cocoapods.org/using/using-cocoapods.html
 2. Open the PodFile and edit it as follows:

 ```